HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

     while `r` is given by an object `{ r: 3 }` as the second argument of `eval` method.
 Therefore, the executed result of the expression will be about `28.26`.

-Moreover, HVML defines the compound EJSON expressions to have a simple logical control.
+Moreover, HVML defines the compound hybrid evaluating expressions to have a simple logical control.
-A compound EJSON expression consists of multiple EJSON expressions.
+A compound hybrid evaluating expression (CHEE) consists of multiple hybrid evaluating expressions.
 It is surrounded by `{{` and `}}`, and separated by `;`, `&&`, or `||`.
 Just like you execute multiple commands in one shell command line,
-     you can use a compound EJSON expression to implement a simple `if-then-else` logical control.
+     you can use a compound hybrid evaluating expression to implement a simple `if-then-else` logical control.

 For example, the following compound expression tries to change the current working directory to `/root`.
 If it succeeded, it will call `$FS.list_ptr` to get the directory entry list (a string array) in `/root`.